If you don’t have any credit and need to start building, you can skip down to step 2.

 Bring all the balances on each card credit and line of credit to under your available credit.

-I included this in Step 1.5 because some credit cards and line of credits will insist that any amount you are over on a credit card or credit line
+I included this in Step 1.5 because some credit cards and line of credits will insist that any amount you are over on a credit card or credit line is paid as part of your minimum payment.

-Ok, so here is what you are going to
+Ok, so here is what you are going to put out the fire.

 Make all or as many minimum payments as possible.
-If you don’t have enough money to pay all your minimum payments, start with the smallest debt first and work your way up.
+If you don’t have enough money to pay all your minimum payments, start with the smallest debt first and work your way up

 STEP 2: REBUILD YOUR CREDIT